top of page

 The survey coincides with the new moon phase, creating ideal conditions for stargazing.
 During this time, the Galactic Centre, or Galactic Bulge, of the Milky Way will be visible.
 To enhance this experience, we’ll have our telescope on hand, guided by our resident astronomer and cameleer, Thomas.

-This region of Munga-Thirri features a striking mix of towering red dunes, expansive claypans, small salt lakes, and dense forests of Acacia georginae (gidgee).
+This region of Munga-Thirri features a striking mix of towering red dunes, expansive claypans, and dense forests of Acacia georginae (gidgee).

 Walking here involves traversing firm sand, with soft sand encountered primarily at the dune crests.
-If rainfall, timing, and temperatures have been favourable in March/April, the landscape may transform into a vibrant mosaic of yellow flowers, such as poached-egg daisies and 'Yellowtop,' offering not only a stunning backdrop but also fresh feed for our camels.
-However, the extent of any floral bloom and its impact won’t be known until we arrive in the desert in mid-April.
+Due to the massive rain event, the landscape will have transformed into a vibrant mosaic of yellow flowers, such as poached-egg daisies and 'Yellowtop,' offering not only a stunning backdrop but also fresh feed for our camels.

 desert moon